 It’s strange how little things survive.
 You could burn down cities, and centuries later, people might dig up a few coins or bricks.
 But here we are, reading a literal path in the mud like an ancient diary entry.
 It says: someone was here.
 And they brought their dog.

-We like to think of things like pet ownership or animal companionship as modern inventions.
+We like to think of things like pet ownership or animal companionship as modern inventions, something that evolved alongside our convenience and comfort.
 But these prints tell a different story.
 One of shared journeys.
 Maybe even affection.
 Maybe loyalty before the leash.

 You can picture it, can’t you?
 The kid glancing back every so often, checking if the creature was keeping up.
-Or maybe the dog bounded ahead, stopping to wait at each twist of the cave, tail wagging.
+Or maybe the dog bounded ahead, stopping to wait at each twist of the cave, tail wagging in the torchlight.
 We don’t know.
 But that’s what makes it beautiful.
+The mystery leaves room for the universal feeling, the recognition that this is something we still do.

 The Echo That Still Walks With Us